FraLuca/STSGCN/README.md

-# STSGCN
-Repository for "Space-Time-Separable Graph Convolutional Network for Pose Forecasting" (ICCV 2021)
+# Space-Time-Separable Graph Convolutional Network for Pose Forecasting
+Accepted to ICCV 2021

+## Code will coming soon